katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (5 min)
-- A story about a brave team of people who set off down an unknown path.
-As they go, they reflect on experience of an earlier react project
-- A story around a brand new product cycle - but Elm can also be used to add elements to an exisiting js project
+- Story about brave team who set off down an unknown path.
+Reflect on experience of react projects.
+New product cycle, but Elm ca also add elements to an exisiting js project
-- After the initial project is scoped and prototyped, we have choices to make
-- What tech stack?
-Of course includes the frontend - we know react vs. we heard about Elm
-- also typescript, angular, reason ml, etc... there are many
+- Tech stack frontend - we know react vs. we heard about Elm (also typescript, angular, reason ml.
 - In this story, our team intrigued promises of Elm
-- Elm is a language based on functional programming principles that compiles to Javascript and defines an architecture that makes rapid prototyping, evolving and scaling web apps and maintaining a single source of truth easy.
+- Elm is a language based on functional programming principles that compiles to Javascript & defines an architecture that makes rapid prototyping, evolving & scaling web apps and maintaining a single source of truth easy.
 - It's ecosystem is steadily growing & as advertised is a delightful language for reliable webapps, with friendly error messages and no runtime errors, is also for data vizualisation, for 3D graphics

 +++